The Difference Between Aluminum & Stainless Steel Cable Railing Systems

 |Linear ft.
 Cost||90$-120$||150$-225$ (dependent on steel option)|

-Stainless steel is far more resistant to corrosion, especially premium alloys like 2205 stainless steel (read more about the corrosion resistance of different stainless steel alloys).
-The high amounts of chromium and molybdenum present in stainless steel as well as lower amounts of carbon make 2205 stainless steel the best solution for a corrosion resistant metal railing.
+The second option is 2205 Stainless Steel.
+This is far more resistant to corrosion than standard steel as it is a premium alloy.
+Read more about the corrosion resistance of 2205 Stainless Steel.
+The high amounts of chromium and molybdenum present in 2205 SS as well as lower amounts of carbon make 2205 stainless steel the best metallic finish solution for a corrosion resistant railing.

 The final factor to consider is the cost of the materials.
 Stainless steel commands a much higher market price than aluminum does, putting it out of budget for many projects.
 Aluminum is far more commodified and thus cheaper to obtain than stainless steel, making it a more prevalent option for most railing projects.
 For more information check out our cable railing cost guide.